hangoclong/fast-ScholarAI/docs/development-docs.md

 *(Review and update based on current status)*

-1.  **Settings Page UI**: Implement a dedicated UI page for managing the Gemini API key and AI prompts.
+1.  **Settings Management**: While API keys and prompts can be managed via the `AIPromptDialog`, a dedicated Settings page could consolidate these and other future configurations.
 2.  **Authentication**: Add user accounts for personalized settings and data isolation.
 3.  **Export Options**: Add functionality to export included literature (or other subsets) in various formats (BibTeX, CSV, RIS).
 4.  **Advanced Filtering/Search**: Implement more robust filtering within tables (e.g., by keyword, source, status).